 - Third-party Pristine Trap and Content Scoring Data: We receive third-party data from industry leaders Abusix and Cloudmark, which provide extremely accurate information on aberrant behavior.
 Though the number of hits on these sources is low compared to the traditional informational trap networks that other analytics providers deliver, it’s because these are attuned to extremely serious list issues versus simply doing ineffective new user validation, typo collection or poor engagement-based suppression.

 - Permissioned Panel Data: Our permissioned panel data is a set of users who have explicitly opted in to sharing the commercial email in their inboxes so that we can understand behaviors around interaction and inboxing for real human users.
+(Read more about the accuracy of permissioned panel data here.)
 With representation at 42 different service providers around the globe, the permissioned panel data provides insights into real human interaction with your mail.
 The breakout by country on our panel aligns very closely to internet penetration by country, giving a balanced view of how consumers respond to your emails globally.
 It also serves as a training data and calibration set for our other ML-informed functionality like IntelliSeeds and our Predictive Health Score, to help those sources provide the most accurate results even for senders whose mail streams may be too small to get meaningful data directly out of the panel.

 - Traditional Seedlists: This is a basic and table stakes-level source that shows inbox delivery.
 This is what other delivery analytics providers have as their primary solution.
 Traditional seedlists are a well-established solution, but lack accuracy as providers have moved to a more engagement-based AI-driven filtering.
 As major providers have made the move to engagement-driven models for inbox/tab placement, the accuracy of methods like traditional seeds, where seeds never engage with mails (or always engage with mails) produce sub-par results.